 Your preparation to become an entrepreneur should begin with:

-- Taking an inventory of the skills required. – For example, if you want to start a restaurant, you should learn what skills are required to run one.
-I am sure that you have a hunch that cooking is a very small part of what it takes to build a successful restaurant.
-It makes sense to start a business that builds on the skills you have.
+- Taking an inventory of the skills required. – For example, if you want to start a restaurant, you should learn what skills are necessary to run one.
+I am sure that you have a hunch that cooking is a tiny part of what it takes to build a successful restaurant.
+It makes sense to start a business that relies on the skills you have.

 Here are some of the first actions you should take starting your business: